code-and-effect/effective_orders/README.md

 2.)
 Ceate one or more plans.
 Don't include any trial or trial periods.

 3.)
-Subscription Settings:   3-days, 3-days, 5-days, 7-days, mark subscription as unpaid.
+Subscription Settings: 3-days.
+Then 1-day, 3-days, 3-days, then Cancel subscription

 4.)
 Click API -> Webhooks and add an endpoint `root_url/webhooks/stripe`.
 You will need something like ngrok to test this.